 Earlier this week, a mentee approached me with meeting regret.
 She didn’t regret what she said or did during a recent meeting.
-She regretted with she didn’t say–the answer she didn’t give and the details she didn’t provide.
+She regretted what she didn’t say–the answer she didn’t give and the details she didn’t provide.
 Her fear of saying the wrong thing led her to say almost nothing.

 Most of us will be saddled with meeting regret sometime in our career.
 We may ruminate for a few hours or a few days over what we wished we would’ve said or done, but then we’ll move on.
 Those with chronic meeting regret face a much greater challenge.
 Conquering chronic meeting regret requires us to push through our fear again and again until it becomes less palpable.